-Until today, only the Pulvertornis, that is the Powder cannon Tower survived from the medieval fortifications, rebuilt after the 17th century damages and a reconstructed fragment of fortifications with a four-sided tower in its vicinity.
+Until today, only the Pulvertornis, that is the Powder cannon Tower has survived from the medieval fortifications, rebuilt after the 17th century damages and a reconstructed fragment of fortifications with a four-sided tower in its vicinity.
 Currently, the Latvian War Museum is located in the Powder Tower and the adjacent building.

-Borowski T, Miasta, zamki i klasztory, Inflanty, Warszawa 2010.
+Borowski T., Miasta, zamki i klasztory.
+Inflanty, Warszawa 2010.

 Caune A., Ose I., Die Befestigungen der Burgen und der Stadt Riga vom 13. bis 16.
 Jh., [w:] Castella Maris Baltici VII, red.
 F. Biermann, M. Müller, C. Herrmann.
 Greifswald, 2006.